-Episode Summary: It’s more common to ask what AI can to do to win at games, but less common to ask what games can do to help develop AI.
+Episode Summary: It’s more common to ask what AI can to do to win at games, but it’s less common to ask what games can do to help develop AI.
 This is a particularly fitting topic after Google’s DeepMind’s defeat of Go, and in this episode we talk with New York University’s Julian Togelius about his research in how games can help us develop AI.
-We discuss how simple AI has been used in more common video games; the ‘smoke and mirrors’ effect that is often used to mimic AI; and the more innovative ways that AI in gaming is being used at present, setting precedents for the future of the industry.
+We discuss how simple AI has been used in more common video games; the ‘smoke and mirrors’ effect that is often used to mimic AI; and the more innovative ways that AI are being used in gaming at present, setting precedents for the future role of AI in gaming.

 Recognition in Brief: Julian’s research centers on artificial intelligence techniques for making computer games more fun, and on games for making artificial intelligence smarter.
 His current focus is on search-based procedural content generation, which means using evolutionary algorithms (or other global optimization algorithms) to search the space of game content, such as levels, maps or game rules.
 He has published over 150 peer-reviewed publications in this area of research, including journal articles, conference papers, book chapters, and workshop papers.
 His work and expertise has been covered by numerous media outlets, including New Scientist, VICE Motherboard, Le Monde, and The Guardian.

 Current Affiliations: Associate professor in the Department of Computer Science and Engineering, Tandon School of Engineering at New York University; tutorials and keynotes chair of IEEE Computational Intelligence and Games 2016; track chair for the DETA track of GECCO 2016; co-organizer of the General Video Game Playing Competition